-Scattered among our state-of-the-art classroom buildings and historic halls are the places that make the 271-acres of SLU a community — the amphitheater at Lipic Clock Tower Plaza where students gather on warm days, the chairs clustered around a fire pit at Fusz Hall on cool nights and the touch-football games on Tegeler Field that break out spring or fall.
+Scattered among our state-of-the-art classroom buildings and historic halls are reminders of what makes the 271-acres of SLU a community — the amphitheater at Lipic Clock Tower Plaza where students gather on warm days, the chairs clustered around a fire pit at Fusz Hall on cool nights and the touch-football games on green spaces around campus that break out spring or fall.

-You’ll feel our spirit in the cheers coming from Chaifetz Arena and in the ritual of 9 p.m.
-Mass each Sunday.
+You’ll feel our spirit in the cheers coming from Chaifetz Arena and in the ritual of Sunday Evening Student Mass.
 Run your hands down the same oak banisters brought to a gloss by generations of students before you and rub the bronze belly of the Billiken statue for good luck.

 Someplace between posing for a picture in front of the campus gateways, testing out a hammock on the quad or hearing the St. Francis Xavier College Church bells toll, you realize you’re finally home.